This post is written by Jordan Lavin at Ratehub.ca

 3. Help Your Kids Save and Spend Their Money

 The best way to learn new skills is through practice, which is why I advise you to help your kids use the money they earn.

 This should ideally start with an age-appropriate discussion about what their money is for.
-Some money can be saved for a specific goal.
-Some should be saved for a rainy day.
-And some money can be used right away for things they want or need.
+A specific goal can give kids a target to save for.
+Kids can also be taught how to save for a rainy day and (of course) some impulse spending.
 Talk through the things they want and discuss the trade-offs they’ll have to make.
 For example, they’ll be able to save up for a big-ticket item faster if they save more of their money, but that means they’ll have less to spend in the meantime.
 For older kids, you can help them make a rudimentary budget based on their expected income and their goals.

-For the portion that will be saved, I recommend helping them open a high-interest savings account.
+Help kids open a high-interest savings account with the money they save.
 Go through the process with them together: Compare different options, look at interest rates, and open an account online.
 Make sure to look beyond the bank you use most.
 There’s a lot to be gained by shopping around for financial products, and kids who inherit their parents’ bank may not get the best deals.